 This will depend on the aetiology.
 Most patients with viral and idiopathic pericarditis experience self-limited symptoms that improve spontaneously within days to weeks.
 A rapid response to aspirin or other NSAIDs usually leads to a favourable prognosis in acute pericarditis and an unlikely progression to complications.

-One or more recurrences arise in 20% to 50% of patients after an initial episode of acute pericarditis.
+One or more recurrences arise in 20-50% of patients after an initial episode of acute pericarditis.